Dragan Sakan: Biography

 At that time, he was also creating a large number of non-profit campaigns for the following institutions and organizations: The Red Cross of Serbia, Commissariat for Refugees, The International Red Cross, The Red Cross of Yugoslavia, The Ministry of Culture of the Republic of Serbia, The Ministry of Culture of the Republic of Macedonia, The Circle of Serbian Sisters, Little Montmartre, Belgrade Zoo, Tourist Organization of Portorož, Tourist Organization of Belgrade, Tourist Organization of Serbia, BITEF, Belef, Miroslav Gospel Project for the National Museum of Serbia, etc.

 During the late 90s Dragan Sakan spent a lot of time in Piran, a Renaissance town in Slovenia, dreaming of civilization in which artists and creative people would be more important than politicians.
 Since 2000 The European School of Ideas – Ideas Campus began its educational program in Piran.

 With the aim to finally turn his vision and dream into reality, he started his own agency in 2002 – New Moment New Ideas Company.
 Dragan Sakan also endeavoured to promote Serbian culture worldwide and to bring international creative minds to Belgrade.

 The focus of his activities was positioning Serbia on the European and World stage, promotion of Serbian culture worldwide, introduction of local professional associations in global network and organization of festivals and events of international kind.
 All this led to the creation of Art Director Club Serbia (which became the member of the European network), BeogrAD Festival, Festival Piran Ideas, promotion of the National Museum of Serbia, creation of New Opinion Council, presenting of the Serbian architecture at the Venice Biennale, Marija Serifovic’s performance at Eurovision, itd.
 Today New Moment Gallery presents the works of Serbian artists at the European exhibitions while the New Moment Magazine hosts EPICA.
-Sakan brought to Belgrade such names as dr Edward de Bono, Jacques Seguela, Donald Gunn, Bob Garfield, Herman Vaske, Mirko Ilić while the edition of the New Moment Magazine "Balkan Baroque" was dedicated to Marina Abramović.
+Sakan brought to Belgrade such names as Edward de Bono, Jacques Seguela, Donald Gunn, Bob Garfield, Herman Vaske, Mirko Ilić while the edition of the New Moment Magazine "Balkan Baroque" was dedicated to Marina Abramović.